periodicpoint/robusta/README.md

 2. **Done!**

-3. Alternatively you can omit the long path in the `--template` option by copying the `arabica.latex` template located at `./controls/arabica.latex` to the default directory of your pandoc templates located at `~/.pandoc/templates/`.
+3. Alternatively you can omit the long path in the `--template` option by copying the `robusta.latex` template located at `./controls/robusta.latex` to the default directory of your pandoc templates located at `~/.pandoc/templates/`.

-4. If you have copied the `arabica.latex` template into the directory of your default pandoc templates, then you can execute pandoc like this:
+4. If you have copied the `robusta.latex` template into the directory of your default pandoc templates, then you can execute pandoc like this:

 ```shell
 pandoc                                                \